illinois-impact/gpu-algorithms-labs/labs/bfs/README.md

     RAI executes all three of the tests above.

+    You may want to change `BQ_CAPACITY` to 1 (for example) to expose bugs in your block queue kernel.
+Please be sure to change it back to 2048 in your final submission.

 3. Submit your code on RAI.

     RAI will record all of your submissions, and the last one before the